-eemb.pl file\name.inp nproc
+eemb.pl file name.inp nproc

-where file\name.inp is the name of the input file you would like to run and nproc is the number of processors you would like to use in a parallel calculation.
+where file_name.inp is the name of the input file you would like to run and nproc is the number of processors you would like to use in a parallel calculation.
 If you are using the serial version of the code nproc must be set to one.
-The file given by file\name.inp will be copied to eemb.inp, and the necessary shuttle script will be copied to the current working directory.
+The file given by file_name.inp will be copied to eemb.inp, and the necessary shuttle script will be copied to the current working directory.
 The user must edit the beginning of the eemb.pl file to point to the scratch directory also used in the shuttle scripts.
-A subdirectory of the scratch space, file\name, will be created, to allow the user to run multiple MBPAC calculations in separate working directories without accidentally deleting or overwriting valuable files in the scratch space.
-At the end of the calculation eemb.out will be moved to file\name.out, and eemb.inp will be deleted.
-Currently, the eemb.pl script is set up to work with any serial executable, however, for parallel executable via mpirun -np nproc <path to parallel executable file>
+A subdirectory of the scratch space, file_name, will be created, to allow the user to run multiple MBPAC calculations in separate working directories without accidentally deleting or overwriting valuable files in the scratch space.
+At the end of the calculation eemb.out will be moved to file_name.out, and eemb.inp will be deleted.
+Currently, the eemb.pl script is set up to work with any serial executable, however, for parallel execution the script is set up to work only for those systems that run a parallel executable via mpirun -np nproc <path to parallel executable file>